-- (a) improve the quality of the Corporation's financial reporting; - (b) assist the board of directors to properly and fully discharge its responsibilities; - (c) provide an avenue of enhanced communication between the directors and external auditors; - (d) enhance the external auditor's independence; - (e) increase the credibility and objectivity of financial reports; and - (f) strengthen the role of the directors by facilitating in depth discussions between directors, management and external auditors.
+- (a) improve the quality of the Corporation's financial reporting; - (b) assist the Board to properly and fully discharge its responsibilities; - (c) provide an avenue of enhanced communication between the directors (the "Directors") and external auditors; - (d) enhance the external auditor's independence; - (e) increase the credibility and objectivity of financial reports; and - (f) strengthen the role of the Directors by facilitating in depth discussions between Directors, management and external auditors.

-1.1 Definitions
+2. DEFINITIONS

-"accounting principles" has the meaning ascribed to it in National Instrument 52-107 Acceptable Accounting Principles, Auditing Standards and Reporting Currency;

-"Affiliate" means a corporation that is a subsidiary of another corporation or corporations that are controlled by the same entity;

-"audit services" means the professional services rendered by the Corporation's external auditor for the audit and review of the Corporation's financial statements or services that are normally provided by the external auditor in connection with statutory and regulatory filings or engagements;

-"Charter" means this audit committee charter;

-"Committee" means the committee established by and among certain members of the board of directors for the purpose of overseeing the accounting and financial reporting processes of the Corporation and audits of the financial statements of the Corporation;

-"executive officer" means an individual who is:

-- (a) the chair of the Corporation; - (b) the vice-chair of the Corporation; - (c) the president of the Corporation; - (d) the vice-president in charge of a principal business unit, division or function including sales, finance or production; - (e) an officer of the Corporation or any of its subsidiary entities who performs a policy-making function in respect of the Corporation; or - (f) any other individual who performs a policy-making function in respect of the Corporation;

-"financially literate" has the meaning set forth in Section 1.4;

-"immediate family member" means a person's spouse, parent, child, sibling, mother or fatherin-law, son or daughter-in-law, brother or sister-in-law, and anyone (other than an employee of either the person or the person's immediate family member) who shares the individual's home;

-"independent" has the meaning set forth in Section 1.2;

-"MD&A" has the meaning ascribed to it in National Instrument 51-102;

-"Member" means a member of the Committee;

-"National Instrument 51-102" means National Instrument 51-102 Continuous Disclosure Obligations; and

-"non-audit services" means services other than audit services.
+- "accounting principles" has the meaning ascribed to it in National Instrument 52-107 Acceptable Accounting Principles, Auditing Standards and Reporting Currency; - "Affiliate" means a corporation that is a subsidiary of another corporation or corporations that are controlled by the same entity; - "audit services" means the professional services rendered by the Corporation's external auditor for the audit and review of the Corporation's financial statements or services that are normally provided by the external auditor in connection with statutory and regulatory filings or engagements: - "Charter" means this audit committee charter; - "Committee" means the committee established by and among certain members of the Board for the purpose of overseeing the accounting and financial reporting processes of the Corporation and audits of the financial statements of the Corporation; - "executive officer" means an individual who is: - (a) the chair of the Corporation; - (b) the vice-chair of the Corporation; - (c) the president of the Corporation: - (d) the vice-president in charge of a principal business unit, division or function including sales, finance or production; - (e) an officer of the Corporation or any of its subsidiary entities who performs a policy-making function in respect of the Corporation; or - (f) any other individual who performs a policy-making function in respect of the Corporation; - "financially literate" has the meaning set forth in Section 5 of the Charter; - "immediate family member" means a person's spouse, parent, child, sibling, mother or father-in-law, son or daughter-in-law, brother or sister-in-law, and anyone (other than an employee of either the person or the person's immediate family member) who shares the individual's home: - "independent" has the meaning set forth in Section 3 of the Charter; - "MD&A" has the meaning ascribed to it in National Instrument 51-102; - "Member" means a member of the Committee; - "National Instrument 51-102" means National Instrument 51-102 Continuous Disclosure Obligations; - "non-audit services" means services other than audit services.

-1.2 Meaning of Independence
+3. MEANING OF INDEPENDENCE